 Some men are offered an ED recovery package soon after treatment.
 This is usually called penile rehabilitation.
-You regularly use one or more treatments, such as tablets or a pump, to encourage blood-flow to the penis after surgery (see pages 44 to 52) or radiotherapy (see pages 53 to 73).
+You regularly use one or more treatments, such as tablets or a pump, to encourage blood flow to the penis after surgery or radiotherapy.
 This is to help the penis recover - it is not just for sex.
 When you are ready to start having sex, you should have a better chance of getting an erection.
 Your doctor or nurse can tell you more about this.